whiteOFF/ARM-exercises/README.md

 Finally, since LCP17xx does not have any co-processor, its registers are c0-c7, mapped to CPU registers r4-r11.

-This is an example of the call to this coprocessor function:
+This is an example of the call to this coprocessor function used to convert the decimal numebr `1998.142578125`:

         LDR r5, =142578125 ; frac part -> c1
         MOV r6, #1998 ; integer -> c2